SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 23 September, 2025
+### 📅 Wednesday, 24 September, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that have occurred on September 23 over the years:
+Here are some notable events that have occurred in the USA on September 24th in various years:

-- **1846**: The United States and the United Kingdom agreed on the Oregon Treaty, settling the Oregon boundary dispute.
+- **1957**: President Dwight D. Eisenhower sent federal troops to Little Rock, Arkansas, to enforce school desegregation at Central High School.

-- **1973**: The first episode of the television series "The Partridge Family" aired on ABC.
+- **1981**: The first test flight of the space shuttle, "Discovery," took place.

-- **1985**: The first session of Pacific American Factory (a specified type of PLC recognition) at Drakkar focused on manufacturing performance standards.
-- **
+- **1996**: A terrorism incident occurred at a military base in Chartres, France, linked to an operation
 ### Positive Qoute
 ------
-"Believe in the magic of possibilities ✨🌈— every day is a new opportunity to shine! 🌟💖"
+"Believe in yourself and magic will happen! ✨💖🌈"